Executive Coaching for Leaders of Color

 Analyzing both “out there” and “in here.”

 Unfortunately, leaders of color are more likely to experience bias in their organizations.
-But the existence of bias can also skew a person’s lens to their experiences.
+However, bias can also skew a person’s perspective on their experiences.
 Was the other person really more qualified, or is this because of my race?
-Am I not getting sponsorship because of the organization, or something I’m doing wrong?
+Am I not getting sponsorship because of the organization, or is there something I’m doing wrong?

 For us to do this work well, we’ll have to develop a nuanced analysis of both what’s happening in the organization and what’s happening based on your behaviors.
 When we bring insight to both, the plan you’ll craft will be more robust.